The AME3 Rules

 The Enterprise Owner is the executive leadership function responsible for the success of the Enterprise Product.
 They have the authority to initiate or stop Arenas, change Ambitions, and order the Enterprise Backlog while considering Enterprise System Lead recommendations.

-- The Enterprise Owner leads to the success of the Enterprise Product
+- The Enterprise Owner leads to the success of the Enterprise Product.

-- The Enterprise Owner can initiate or stop an Arena and/or its Product
+- The Enterprise Owner can initiate or stop an Arena and/or its Product.

 - The Enterprise Owner can change the Ambition of an Arena.

-- The Enterprise Owner is an Accountable Representative
+- The Enterprise Owner is an Accountable Representative.

-- The Enterprise Owner can not be a System Lead or Enterprise System Lead
+- The Enterprise Owner cannot be a System Lead or Enterprise System Lead.

 - The Enterprise Owner must consider the Enterprise System Lead’s recommendations.